Hyaluronic Acid, HA for short, and Cold Water Seaweed are both powerful armaments in a skincare arsenal.

 If you have dry skin or you live in a dry climate, you can prevent this by adding ample "moisture" when using HA.
 Spritz with water, toner, hydrosol, Aloe juice etc) before applying a HA serum so the HA has something to grab hold of and doesn't pull water out of the top layers of your skin.

-An HA formula which includes moisturizing and conditioning ingredients is a better choice.
+An HA formula which includes moisturizing and conditioning ingredients is a better choice than a “pure hyaluronic acid serum 1%.

 COLD WATER SEAWEED EXTRACT